Alan Turing: Death

 Philosopher Jack Copeland has questioned various aspects of the coroner's historical verdict.
 He suggested an alternative explanation for the cause of Turing's death: the accidental inhalation of cyanide fumes from an apparatus used to electroplate gold onto spoons.
 The potassium cyanide was used to dissolve the gold.
 Turing had such an apparatus set up in his tiny spare room.
 Copeland noted that the autopsy findings were more consistent with inhalation than with ingestion of the poison.
 Turing also habitually ate an apple before going to bed, and it was not unusual for the apple to be discarded half-eaten.
 Furthermore, Turing had reportedly borne his legal setbacks and hormone treatment (which had been discontinued a year previously) "with good humour" and had shown no sign of despondency before his death.
 He even set down a list of tasks that he intended to complete upon returning to his office after the holiday weekend.
 Turing's mother believed that the ingestion was accidental, resulting from her son's careless storage of laboratory chemicals.
-Biographer Andrew Hodges theorised that Turing deliberately left the nature of his death ambiguous in order to shield his mother from the knowledge that he had killed himself.
+Turing biographer Andrew Hodges theorised that Turing deliberately made his death look accidental in order to shield his mother from the knowledge that he had killed himself.

+Doubts on the suicide thesis have been also cast by John W. Dawson Jr. who, in his review of Hodges' book, recalls "Turing's vulnerable position in the Cold War political climate" and points out that "Turing was found dead by a maid, who discovered him 'lying neatly in his bed'—hardly what one would expect of "a man fighting for life against the suffocation induced by cyanide poisoning."
+Turing had given no hint of suicidal inclinations to his friends and had made no effort to put his affairs in order.

+Hodges and a later biographer, David Leavitt, have both speculated that Turing was re-enacting a scene from the Walt Disney film Snow White and the Seven Dwarfs (1937), his favourite fairy tale.
+Both men noted that (in Leavitt's words) he took "an especially keen pleasure in the scene where the Wicked Queen immerses her apple in the poisonous brew".

-It has been suggested that Turing's belief in fortune-telling may have caused his depressed mood.
+It has also been suggested that Turing's belief in fortune-telling may have caused his depressed mood.
 As a youth, Turing had been told by a fortune-teller that he would be a genius.
 In mid-May 1954, shortly before his death, Turing again decided to consult a fortune-teller during a day-trip to St Annes-on-Sea with the Greenbaum family.
 According to the Greenbaums' daughter, Barbara: